-Forest Conservation Profs with little to no experience tend to make between $45960 and $63850 while the more experienced ones make over $115310 per year.
+Forestry and Conservation Professors with little to no experience tend to make between $47820 and $64830 while the more experienced ones can earn over $114890 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Forest Conservation Prof is to move to a higher paying state like CA. Right now, the highest paying states for Forest Conservation Profs are CA, FL, PA, OR and GA.
+One of the easiest ways to increase your salary as a Postsecondary Forestry and Conservation Science Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Forestry and Conservation Professors are CA, WA, PA, AZ and OR.

-3 other factors that can increase your salary as A Forest Conservation Prof is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Forestry and Conservation Science Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Forest Conservation Profs what degree they had when they got the job and most of them said they had a PhD followed by Post-doctoral.
+We asked other Forestry and Conservation Professors what degree they had when they got the job and most of them said they had a PhD followed by a Post-Doctoral Training.

 Pros and Cons